siddhartha-s/ipd/lectures/lec15/README.md

  3                 0   0   0   8
 ```

 What we want here is to get 4s everywhere.
+This is far from that, so
+we would say that this function is not very good on the avalanche
+criterion.

-Here's another function:
+Here's another function (that I cannot describe easily, except by
+writing it down):

 ```
 0000 -> 1111